 I don't fault them much.
 They were clearly new to the game and were trying to do the right thing (they saw ash in that spot on the ground already and figured it was ok).
 When confronted, they were agreeable.
 Not perfect, but nice and conscientious.
 I'll take that.

 The Willfully Reckless:

-When I got my permit for the Narrows, the ranger on duty was adamant - she would not issue me a permit unless I had a full drysuit lined up (they can be rented at several places in town).
+When I got my permit for the Narrows, the ranger on duty was adamant - she would not issue me a permit unless I had a full drysuit (they can be rented at several places in town).
 The water was 46 degrees, and the river would include several sections where swimming was necessary.
 She furthermore stressed that Thou Shalt Not Walk On The Banks Of The River, or walk on existing social trails on said riverbanks.
 The only permitted place to hike was directly in the rivercourse.
 She went through all the regulations - use of wag bags was required, no campfires, etc.

 Fast forward a couple days.
 I was packing up my stuff at my designated campsite, when three young men came crashing through my site.
 None of them were wearing dry suits - as a matter of fact, two of them were wearing sandals.
 They were weaving and bobbing from riverbank to riverbank, walking on all the social trails, creating trails where none existed, in an attempt to avoid the cold river water.

 I saw them again, a few hours later, and they were continuing to erode the banks of the river with their path.
 I said something to them.
 One of them, the self-appointed spokesman, said that they weren't prepared, like I was, and didn't want to get their feet cold.
 They'd keep doing exactly what they were doing, thank you very much.

 I've never been one to tattle.
 But their actions and attitudes incensed me enough that I filed a complaint with the Wilderness desk when I got back to the Visitors Center.
 The ranger on duty noted to me that they had claimed they planned to rent dry suits and all the rest.